Alcohol in Skincare: The Good vs The Bad

 Which alcohols are best to avoid?

 Not all alcohols used in skincare products are bad, some are great for your skin.
-However, many that are evaporative alcohols like SD alcohol 40, isopropyl, denature and ethanol (simple alcohols) all have a dehydrating effect to the skin.
-They give products an initial quick-drying, weightless finish to the skin, which can seem appealing to those especially with oily or acne prone skin.
+However, many that are evaporative alcohols like SD alcohol 40, isopropyl, denature and ethanol all have a drying effect to the skin.

 Your skin should never feel dry, aggravated or tight after using a cleanser, for example.
-If it does, it’s likely due to the ingredients used in the product and the type of alcohol and its concentration in the formulation.
+If it does, it is likely due to the ingredients used in the product and the type of alcohol and its concentration in the formulation.

 TIP: The higher the alcohol is on the ingredients list the higher the concentration will be in the product.